citanus006/codeinstitute-project1-Jiris-bar/README.md

 - Drop down menu for mobile devices
 - UX and responsiveness
 - Github remote repository
+- Social networks links (blank links to home pages of each network)
+- Icons (used for map icon)
+- Contact form - Form Spark

 ## Features to be added
 As scope of this project is focused on HTML and CSS so I attempted to avoid using javascript and another advanced techniques used in today's webdesign.
- - Icons
- - Pictures
- - Social networks links
- - Contact form - Google form

  - Documentation - licence (pick one from creative commons)

 ## Technologies used: